-Posting/Advertising – Length of Posting by SH&RL: Materials given to Student Housing & Residential Life a minimum of seven (7) days prior to the event will be distributed to Resident Advisors, who will post the information in a timely manner.
+Length of posting by Student Housing and Residential Life: Materials given to Student Housing & Residential Life a minimum of seven (7) days prior to the event will be distributed to Resident Advisors, who will post the information in a timely manner.
 All materials distributed in this fashion must include the following:

-c.
-An inclusivity statement providing direction and contact information (name, phone number, and email address) in case an attendee has questions, concerns, or needs special accommodations.
+3. An inclusivity statement providing direction and contact information (name, phone number, and email address) in case an attendee has questions, concerns, or needs accommodations.

-Posting/Advertising – Displaying Material: Displaying any material on the exterior of the buildings, trees, light posts, or other surfaces not specifically designated and designed as a poster/advertising display area is strictly prohibited.
+Displaying material: Displaying any material on the exterior of the buildings, trees, light posts, or other surfaces not specifically designated and designed as a poster/advertising display area is strictly prohibited.

-Posting/Advertising – Unattached Materials: Unattached materials, handouts, and handbills are strictly prohibited.
+Unattached materials: Unattached materials, handouts, and handbills are strictly prohibited.
 All materials not conforming to these guidelines shall be removed and all outdated material shall be removed upon its outdating.

-Posting/Advertising – Student Government Elections Process: Working in conjunction with the Associated Students Elections Committee, spaces will be designated in available housing areas for the posting of candidate information.
+Student government elections process: Working in conjunction with the Associated Students Elections Committee, spaces will be designated in available housing areas for the posting of candidate information.
 Unless otherwise designated by the AS Elections Committee and Student Housing & Residential Life, the following Community Standards apply:

 Throwing, dropping, or projecting objects from any residence structure, including, but not limited to, self, keys, bodily fluids, and trash is strictly prohibited.
 In addition, throwing objects or playing sports in community courtyards is not permitted without permission from the Community Director of that area.
 Individuals and/or residential communities may be held financially responsible for repairing damages, painting costs, and general maintenance related to projectiles.